-Appointments to 'reserved' posts where a genuine occupational requirement exists; namely Head Teachers (including Executive Heads), Deputy Heads and RE leaders the appointment process must be made in line with the Policy for Recruitment to Reserved Posts.
+Appointments to 'protected' posts where a genuine occupational requirement exists; namely Head Teachers (including Executive Heads), Deputy Heads and RE leaders the appointment process must include the CEO and the Diocesan Schools Commissioner (DSC).

 All other staff appointments and changes to substantive contracts must be authorised by the CFOO or delegated signatories who may include Schools' Business Managers.